nderman-Interviews/lab-project-non-drupal/simple_api/readme.md

 This was fixed by downloading the PECL version of MongoDB and then manually building the code specifying the correct version of openSSL.

+Webserver was run using the php server from command line:

+`php -S localhost:8080`

 Using the api to write to the DB tested using postman with POST request in the format shown below.

 POST /simple-api/score HTTP/1.1